moneroguides/1x03-using-moneo-as-money/script.md

 You may have noticed that your balance has been equal to zero for some time after your transaction.
 There is a good reason for this.

-Presently all outputs from a transaction are locked for a total of 10 blocks after their initial confirmation.
+Presently all outputs from a transaction are locked for a total of ten blocks after their initial confirmation.
 This is built into the protocol and is required to ensure security and stability.

-This means that any change you may be owed will be remain unavailable for approximately 20 minutes after your transaction.
+This means that any change you may be owed will be remain unavailable for approximately twenty minutes after your transaction.
 This is one of the major differences between fiat money and Monero and is something that developers hope to remove.

-If you plan to make multiple transactions in quick succession it is advisable to either use the **pay to many** function which can be found under the *Tools* tab or, you generate multiple outputs.
+If you plan to make multiple transactions in quick succession it is advisable to either use the **pay to many function** that can be found under the *Tools* tab or, you generate multiple outputs.

 Let's navigate back to the *Coins* tab.
 If we right-click on the owned output we have the option to *Sweep output*.
 We can then select *Send to self* and specify the number of outputs.
 In this case I want to seperate this into 5 outputs, which is equivilent to splitting a €100 note into five €20 notes.